northbright/Notes/hardware/force-ubnt-uap-to-use-2g-only/force-ubnt-uap-to-use-2g-only.md

 1. Goto "WLAN Group" of 5G and select one (`Default` by default)
 2. You may see the WLANs listed
 3. Click the "Override" icon(Pencil) of specific WLAN
-4. Cancel check for "Enabled on this AP"
+4. Uncheck "Enabled on this AP" option

     ![](img/03.png)